lamont-granquist/ruby-ksp/README.md

 all kinds of broken syntax edge conditions.
 That is not what Postel intended.

 This does not and will not support ModuleManager syntax.

+NOTE that I wrote this around 2019 and the Gemfile.lock contains horribly out of date versions and it was likely written on ruby 2.6 or so.